xdapperdonx/https---github.com-xdapperdonx-password_manager/README.md

 Scripts Explained:
 1. aes.py: main python script that manages the data
 2. init_db.py: creates sqlite3 database
-3. migrate.py: optional script, this was user to migrate data from textfile to database
+3. migrate.py: optional script, this was used to migrate data from a textfile to database
 4. query_console.py: script used to access database directly